Ahito498/e-commerce-system/README.md

 3. Commit your changes: `git commit -m 'Add feature'`
 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

+## Code Style

+- Follow C++ Core Guidelines
+- Use meaningful variable and function names
+- Add comments for complex logic
+- Keep functions small and focused
+- Use const correctness where appropriate

 ## License